 June 22, 2013 - Police search Hernandez’s home for the second time.

-August 1, 2013 - Tanya Singleton, Hernandez's cousin, is jailed for not testifying before the grand jury.
-Prosecutors say that Ernest Wallace and Carlos Ortiz were at Singleton's home the night Odin Lloyd was murdered.
+August 1, 2013 - Tanya Singleton, Hernandez’s cousin, is jailed for not testifying before the grand jury.
+Prosecutors say that Wallace and Ortiz were at Singleton’s home the night Lloyd was murdered.

-September 27, 2013 - Carlos Ortiz, a Hernandez associate, is indicted on a single count of accessory to murder after the fact, in connection with the killing of Odin Lloyd.
+September 27, 2013 - Ortiz s indicted on a single count of accessory to murder after the fact, in connection with the Lloyd’s death.
 He later pleads not guilty.

 November 27, 2013 - Hernandez’s attorney files an answer to a complaint in federal court in Miami filed by Alexander Bradley, stating that Hernandez is invoking his Fifth Amendment rights.
 Bradley claims Hernandez shot him in the face after an argument in a Miami strip club.

-December 16, 2013 - Odin Lloyd's family files a wrongful death lawsuit against Aaron Hernandez.
+December 16, 2013 - Lloyd’s family files a wrongful death lawsuit against Hernandez.

 January 16, 2014 - Unsealed court documents reveal that prosecutors suggested that Hernandez may have pulled the trigger in an unsolved Boston double homicide in July 2012.
 Victims Daniel de Abreu and Safiro Furtado were killed when shots were fired into their 2003 BMW.
 Another passenger was wounded and two others were uninjured.